HOW PSYCHOLOGICAL FLEXIBILITY CAN HELP YOUR RELATIONSHIP

 Our minds are good at recalling the past such as what our partners have done to make us feel hurt.

 We have constructed stories about our partners in our heads often based on our interpretation and evaluation of what they have done.
 When these old stories show up, it's easy to get stuck in 'here we go again...' thoughts as opposed to taking in new things that our partner may be saying or doing.

 Being present with your partner (pretend it’s your first date again!) and not stuck in the past with our stories is one way to increase engagement and perhaps even find new ways to relate to them.

-TIP 3: UsE emotions as data instead of it having control over YOU
+TIP 3: Use emotions as data instead of them having control over you

 When tempers flare or you feel fearful, you can often behave in ways that you end up regretting.
 The next time you feel angry or worried in your relationship, step back from the emotion and reflect on why you feel this way - could this emotion be telling you something about what you value and care about?

 For example, If you're angry that your partner won’t listen to your repeated advice to take better care of their health could it be that you care about their wellbeing?
 If this is the case how can you convey this from a place of concern, rather than raising your voice about feeling unheard?

 TIP 4: Connect with your relationship values

 It's easy to get stuck in the daily grind when it comes to relationships (particularly long term ones).
 So, why not check in with your relationship values to see if you're on track with where you want to be?
 It's a great way to get in touch with your relationship values.